CumulusNetworks/docs/content/cumulus-linux-514/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

 When you enable open telemetry, the switch collects and exports [system information](#system-information-format) metrics to the configured external collector by default.
 In addition, you can enable open telemetry to collect and export [interface statistics](#interface-statistics), [buffer statistics](#buffer-statistics), [histogram data](#histogram-data), [control plane statistics](#control-plane-statistics), [platform statistics](#platform-statistics), and [routing metrics](#router-statistics).

-### Adaptive Routing Statistics
+### AI Ethernet Statistics

-When you enable open telemetry for adaptive routing, the switch exports [adaptive routing statistics](#adaptive-routing-statistic-format):
+When you enable open telemetry for AI Ethernet statistics, the switch exports [adaptive routing, SRv6, and packet trimming statistics](#ai-ethernet-statistic-format):

 ```
 cumulus@switch:~$ nv set system telemetry ai-ethernet-stats export state enabled